By Parul Singh Last Updated:

 “Soon after, we were shooting in a boat and it capsized but Dev saved me from drowning.
 I told him, ‘if you hadn’t saved my life today, it would have ended.’
 He just said quietly, ‘if your life had ended so would have mine.’
 I think that’s when we fell deeply in love.”

-Their association was hidden for the good two years but became public during the shooting of Afsar in 1950 and that was also the beginning of more trouble in their relationship.
+Their association was hidden for a good two years but became public during the shooting of Afsar in 1950 and that was also the beginning of more trouble in their relationship.

 Dev Anand and Suraiya wanted to marry and start a new life.
 The lovers even decided to get hitched and elope during the shooting of Jeet in 1949, but their plan failed as Suraiya’s orthodox maternal grandmother, Badshah Begum, came to know about their plan and dragged the actress home.
 After that, she kept a strict vigilant on the Dev Anand and Suraiya and wanted their relationship to end anyhow.